 Can I submit any part of my application late?

 No. ALL parts of your application are due by the October 3 deadline – including your letters of recommendation!
-Start asking your advisors/references now, and be sure to read each award’s description so you know exactly what is required.
+Start asking your advisers for references now, and be sure to read each award’s description so you know exactly what is required.

 I think I’m qualified for both the CPOW and Education Travel Awards.
 Can I apply for both?